mindthemath/home/content/workshops/packaging.md

 In this workshop, you will learn how to package your Python code and publish it on PyPI, the Python Package Index, for others to use.

-The workshop is targeted towards Python developers who are looking to distribute their code as a package, and who want to learn how to do it properly.
+This workshop is targeted towards Python developers who are looking to distribute their code as a package, and who want to learn how to do it properly.
 You will learn best practices for packaging Python code, and walk through the process of creating a package from scratch.

 ## Motivations